markclare1992/markclare1992.github.io/_posts/2018-10-30-penalty-skill.md

 ### Complete Pooling
-We model each penalty as having the same chance of success $$\phi \in [0,1]$$
+We model each penalty as having the same chance of success $$\phi \in [0,1]$$ Using the following stan code, we can fit a model in R.
 ```
 data {
   int<lower=0> N;           // number players